lucasronny/MICB475-Group-11/README.md

 March 23, EG <br>

 Purpose: <br>
-As the original validation dataset did not prove to be useful (see Applying The Model to The Columbia Dataset), we decided to attempt validating the model using another dataset collected to study the differences between the inhabitants of agricultural and urban communities.
-The new dataset ...
+As the original validation dataset did not prove to be useful (see Applying The Model to The Colombia Dataset), we decided to attempt validating the model using another dataset collected to study the differences between the inhabitants of agricultural and urban communities.
+The new dataset Is one that compares stool samples between American industrialized and Himalayan agricultural populations.

 Procedure:
 - Demultiplex the samples using the manifest file and single-end sequence reads (.qza file)